Edison told Mambert

 An economy program was administered those who remained

-in the West Orange labor force..
+the period inflation and labor strife during the War.
 The services the laboratory were more

 vigorously marketed and the machine shops did more routine work